 5.)
 Expect some testing and Encourage, encourage, encourage! – If mornings or evenings have been extra hectic, expect some testing behavior.
 It’s normal for kids to test the boundaries and limits to see if you really plan on following through with the new plan.
 Change takes time…stick with it!

 Now, with the schedule in place, you can allow the routine chart to be the “boss.”
 Aim to ask more often than you tell using encouraging statements.
 For example, “I see you got yourself all dressed, thank you.
 What’s next in your routine?”
 Be sure to also acknowledge their cooperation once they complete their tasks.
 “I really appreciate the way you used your chart to get everything done this morning.
 We’re on time now!
 Way to go!
 Thank you!”

-Allowing our kids to be involved in family decisions, while expressing faith in their capability, is how we foster the essential traits of self-discipline, responsibility and confidence.
+Allowing our kids to be involved in family decisions, while expressing our faith in their capabilities, is how we foster the essential traits of self-discipline, self-worth and self-confidence.